 “Everything that I have ever let go of, has claw marks in it.” – David Foster Wallace

-This isn’t about forcing yourself to forget.
-It’s about acknowledging the presence of your emotions without judgment.
-By embracing the full spectrum of your emotions, you begin to disarm them.
+This is the work.
 By allowing yourself to fully experience your emotions, you acknowledge their presence and create space for them to eventually pass.

 Mantras for letting it be: